StarmanMartin/GCATR/README.md

 #### Description

-This function factors a igraph (<http://igraph.org/r/>) object: of an representing graph of a circular code.
+This function factors a igraph (<http://igraph.org/r/>) object of an representing graph of a circular code.
 The difference to the standard Graph is that the edges of the shifted (circular permutated) Codes of the the origin code are included as undirected edges.<br>
 The following definition describes a directed graph to an n-nucleotide code.